LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.2/index.en.md

 ### Time slicing every five minutes

-Since each sensor in the original data is not synchronized in time, it is proposed in the ADF framework to divide the sensing data at intervals of each unit of time to obtain the time slice of the overall sensing result.
-We first merge the `date` and `time` fields in the original data and store them in the datetime data type of the Python language to form a new `datetime` field, and then delete unnecessary fields such as `date`, `time`, `RH`, `temperature`, `lat`, and `lon`.
+In the original data, each sensor's readings aren't aligned in time.
+To tackle this in the ADF framework, we break down the sensor data into segments based on regular time intervals.
+This process creates a 'time slice' that gives us a comprehensive view of the data collected over each time period.
+We start by combining the `date` and `time` fields from the original data into a single field, using Python's `datetime` data type, and call this new field datetime.
+After creating `datetime`, we remove fields that are no longer needed, such as `date`, `time`, `RH`, `temperature`, `lat`, and `lon`.

 ```python
 # combine the 'date' and 'time' columns to a new column 'datetime'